Why do some people get shorter as they age?

 Since the disc will continue to die as long as there is a lack of motion in the joint, the chiropractic adjustment provides appropriate motion to the joints around the disc.
 In most cases, the introduction of motion to the hypomobile joints will allow the disc to move more freely, restoring the proper nutritive flow to the disc, and preventing the progression of the disease.

-Contact Dr. Johnson with any questions regarding your degenerative disc disease.
+Contact Dr. Johnson, a chiropractor in Peoria, with any questions regarding your degenerative disc disease.